What Are the Cheapest Campervans in the UK?

 VW vans have a long-standing heritage in the camper world, and while they tend to be a little pricier than other vans of their size, they hold their value exceptionally well.
 The T5 feels comfortable and refined, handling much like a large car, which is ideal for long road trips.
 Despite its compact size, the T5 offers a spacious interior for a well-designed conversion, with enough room for all your essentials.
 Thanks to its positive reputation in the campervan community, there’s no shortage of aftermarket parts, accessories, appliances, and storage solutions, making it easy to customise the van exactly to your needs.
 With the right care, a well-maintained T5 can go on for hundreds of thousands of miles, making it a great investment.

-The downsides of a Volkswagen T5
+What are the downsides of a Volkswagen T5?

 The VW T5 retains its value far better than many other vans, which is great for resale but also means it tends to be more expensive to buy than other alternatives.
 While it provides a good mix of manoeuvrability and practicality, it doesn’t have quite as much interior space as larger vans.
 This might be a drawback for those planning full-time vanlife or family travel, but as a mid-size camper, the T5 is a fantastic choice.